MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-responsive-layout.md

 ### Galleries

 If you use a gallery in your app, you'll need to lay out controls within the gallery's template.
-You can position these controls by writing formulas that use the Parent operator, which will refer to the gallery template.
-In the formulas on controls within a gallery template, use the **Parent.TemplateHeight** and **Parent.TemplateWidth** properties.
-Use these instead of **Parent.Width** and **Parent.Height**, which refer to the overall size of the gallery.
+You can position these controls by writing formulas that use the **Parent** operator, which will refer to the gallery template.
+In the formulas on controls within a gallery template, use the **Parent.TemplateHeight** and **Parent.TemplateWidth** properties; don't use **Parent.Width** and **Parent.Height**, which refer to the overall size of the gallery.

 ![Vertical gallery showing Template Width and Height](media/create-responsive-layout/gallery-vertical.png)